-• Swamp Rabbit Trail.
+Swamp Rabbit Trail.
 Students may use the Swamp Rabbit Trail from the SCGSAH campus to Willard Street.
 The trail is available from 12:00 p.m. - 5:00 p.m.
 Saturdays and Sundays.
 Students must observe all SCGSAH policies.

 Beyond Downtown Perimeter.
 Going beyond the downtown perimeter requires that a parent/guardian, or someone with parental permission, sign a student out unless the student is signed out on a school-related trip.
-All drivers who sign out a student must be listed on the student's approved drivers list.
+All drivers who sign out a student must be listed in Reach.
 Additions to this list must be made either in person in the residential life office or in writing, notarized.
 This list grants permission for a student to leave campus with an approved driver without additional approval during the daytime hours (7:00 am - curfew).

 Overnight Sign-Out.
-In order to leave campus overnight, the driver must be listed on the approved driver list and an overnight permission form must be submitted by a custodial parent/guardian.
+In order to leave campus overnight, permission must be given in Reach.
 Parents may submit a completed overnight form by mail, fax (864.282.3849), email (studentlife@scgsah.org), or in person.
 If the form is received by mail, fax, or email, a residential life staff member will call to verify.
 This confirmation will require the parent/guardian to use a security password registered with the residential life staff.
 Parents are asked not to share this password with anyone, including the student.
 This process also applies to students departing from school trips with the permission of a parent/guardian.